 The Child and Family Connection is committed to providing you, your child and your family with the highest-quality care to realize your child's true potential.

-Dr. Hayley Pedersen, M.S., Psy.D., founder of The Child and Family Connection, believes that all children want to do well.
+We believe that all children want to do well.
 Children, like anyone, are limited by skills and tools available to them.
-This principle guides her work with children and families to identify the underlying cause through multi-modality approaches and bring out the best for both the child and parent.
+This principle guides our work with children and families to identify the underlying cause through multi-modality approaches and bring out the best for both the child and caregiver.

 CREDENTIALS & ACCOMPLISHMENTS